vitiral/vitiral.github.io/_posts/2018-01-17-rust2018-and-the-great-cli-awakening.md

 However, there are some serious difficulties.
-The std library is small, and while adding functionality from crates with [cargo-edit][cargo-edit] is a simple `cargo add` away, there are *so* many crates that make up a typical CLI, each one requring you to add `extern crate foo` and `use foo` in every file you want to use it.
+The std library is small, and while adding functionality from crates with [cargo-edit][cargo-edit] is a simple `cargo add` away, there are *so* many crates that make up a typical CLI, each one requring you to add `extern crate foo` to your `main.rs` and then have to write `use foo` at the top of every file you want to use it.

 Probably the most significant paper cut is that rust's error handling semantics of `Result<T, E>` don't work well for the CLI use case.
 In most cases a CLI